Jbudnick/Colorado-Hispanic-COVID-19-Susceptibility/README.md

 ## Environmental Factors

 ### AQI Max 2018 Map
-The following map shows the maximum recorded air quality index level for each county in Colorado (where data has been recorded) in the year of 2018.
+The following map shows the maximum recorded air quality index level for each county in Colorado (where data has been recorded by the Environmental Protection Agency) in the year of 2018.
 The circles on the map represent the percentage (color) and population (size) of hispanic people per each county.
 Based on regional trends, it appears that the center of the state west of Denver has recorded unhealthy air qualities.
 This could be due to wildfires in the mountains.

 Air Quality Index is an indicator of overall air quality, because it takes into account all of the criteria air pollutants measured within a geographic area.
 AQI includes all available pollutant measurements from each monitoring station.
 They include both qualitative measures (days of the year having "good" air quality, for example) and descriptive statistics (median AQI value, for example) [[Source](https://www.epa.gov/outdoor-air-quality-data/about-air-data-reports#aqi)]